03: Reporting with R Markdown

 Now, what happens if rticles doesn’t have the template you need?
 Usually, journals provide LaTeX templates that you can use and adapt to use within R Markdown.
 This will require some knowledge of LaTeX and Pandoc templates, and some patience and coffee/tea/mate to deal with knitr errors.
 If you go through the trouble of adapting a template, consider contributing it to rticles so that others can benefit from your sweat and tears.

-One estimate put the amount of work required to format and re-format academic submissinos to comply with journal templates at around 230 million USD in 2001.
+One estimate put the amount of work required to format and re-format academic submissions to comply with journal templates at around 230 million USD in 2001.
 Also, it’s not always mandatory to submit your paper using the journal template.

 Adapting a template